arthuston/arthuston-demos/boggle/README.md

 Letters in the chain may be adjacent horizontally, vertically, or diagonally.
 The letter position cannot be used more than once in the chain.

-This reads the puzzle and list of words from stdin.

 Sample input:
 5 <br />
 dogca <br />